• Menu

 Sulphur Springs Hotel and Apartments

-Constructed in 1927 under the supervision of Grover Poole, the Sulphur Springs Water Tower found its origin as a creation of Grover Poole, serving the purpose of providing ample water pressure to the Sulphur Springs Hotel and Apartments.
-Often referred to as the Richardson Building, it boasted a variety of amenities including 39 hotel rooms, 14 apartments and office spaces, a church, and an unknown quantity of shops and businesses.
+Constructed in 1927 under the supervision of Grover Poole, the Sulphur Springs Water Tower originated as a creation of Grover Poole, providing ample water pressure to the Sulphur Springs Hotel and Apartments.
+Often referred to as the Richardson Building, it boasted a variety of amenities, including 39 hotel rooms, 14 apartments and office spaces, a church, and an unknown quantity of shops and businesses.
 The original construction of the tower also featured a passenger elevator to carry people up the central core cylinder to the observation balcony, which provided a panoramic view of the area.

-Josiah S. Richardson, a realtor and developer, commissioned the tower’s construction alongside his ambitious vision for the Sulphur Spring area.
-This vision encompassed the expansion of the resort spa, the establishment of an alligator farm tourist attraction, and the initiation of various other business ventures.
+Josiah S. Richardson, a realtor and developer, commissioned the tower’s construction alongside his ambitious vision for the Sulphur Springs area.
+This vision encompassed expanding the resort spa, establishing an alligator farm tourist attraction, and initiating various other business ventures.
 Adjacent to the Sulphur Springs Hotel, Richardson also developed Mave’s Arcade, which occupied the hotel building’s ground floor and stood as Florida’s inaugural shopping mall.

 img 5